-CatchMark (NYSE: CTT) is a publicly-traded timberland company that strives to deliver superior risk-adjusted returns for all stakeholders through disciplined acquisitions, sustainable harvests, and well-timed real estate sales.
+CatchMark (NYSE: CTT) is a pure play timberland REIT that strives to deliver consistent and predictable per-share cash flow growth through disciplined acquisitions, active management, sustainable harvests and well-timed real estate sales.

 - We seek to drive performance through a focus on higher quality assets in select mill markets.

 - We look to deliver recurring dividends to our stockholders from sustainable harvests on prime timberlands and opportunistic land sales, taking advantage of the current housing recovery.

 - Our advanced forest management technology provides for predictable growth rates and harvest yields over an extended period, allowing for optimum long-term harvest planning.